ikeawesom/ArtGen/README.md

 }
 ```

-If you are adding larger component with similar details, avoid the `default` keyword when exporting.
+If you are creating multiple sub components, avoid the `default` keyword when exporting.
 This way you can ustilise multiple exports within the same `<component-name>.tsx` file.

 ```typescript
 export function FeatureHeader() {